 At the Palisades nuclear reactor in western Michigan, which was decommissioned in 2022, Mr Chatterjee's opinions seem to be playing out in real time.

 AI data centre energy demands prompted plant owner Holtec to try to bring it back online.
-But hopes that it would return early this year have been stymied by regulatory concerns and questions from the NRC.
+But hopes that it would return early this year have been stymied by regulatory concerns and questions from the NRC and complaints from those who oppose plans to put the reactor back online.

-Amid the criticism, there is excitement about reopening the project from proponents of the deal.
+Amid the criticism and fears surrounding zombie reactors, there is ample excitement among proponents of the TMI1 Microsoft deal.

 A group called Clean Jobs for Pennsylvania recently appealed for supporters of the TMI1 reboot to show their support at Thursday's NRC meeting.